stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 systemctl get-default
 ```

 It is expected to see the response of `multi-user.target`.
-If not, run following command to change:
+If not, run the following command to set:

 ```bash
 systemctl set-default multi-user.target
 ```

-## 2. Check and set hostnames.
+## 1.3.
+Check and set hostnames.

-- For each host in the cluster, confirm that the hostname is set to a `FQDN` name by running following command:
+For each host in the cluster, confirm that the hostname is set to a fully qualified domain name ([FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name))`FQDN` name by running following command:

 ```bash
 hostname -f
 ```

-This should return a a fully qualified domain name ([FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name)), which has a format like `fully.qualified.doman.name`
+This should return a a , which has a format like `fully.qualified.doman.name`
 You can use `hostname` command to set the hostname on each host in the cluster.
 For example:

 ```bash